 NY judge: US warrant can reach email in Ireland

-U.S. District Judge Loretta A. Preska ruled from the bench Thursday after hearing oral arguments in Manhattan.
+Loretta Preska, a federal judge in New York, ruled from the bench Thursday after hearing oral arguments.

-The Redmond, Washington-based software company has said rulings forcing it to turn over emails threaten to rewrite the Constitution's protections against illegal search and seizure and could damage U.S. foreign relations.
-Its arguments were joined by large technology companies, including Apple Inc., Cisco Systems Inc., Verizon Communications Inc. and AT&T Inc.
+The Redmond, Washington-based software company has said rulings forcing it to turn over emails threaten to rewrite the Constitution's protections against illegal search and seizure.
+It says it can also damage U.S. foreign relations.
+Its arguments were joined by four large technology companies including Apple Inc., Cisco Systems Inc., Verizon Communications Inc. and AT&T Inc.

-The judge stayed the effect of her ruling to give the company time to appeal.
+The judge agreed to stay the effect of her ruling to give the company time to appeal.

 Preska said she agrees with a magistrate judge who signed a warrant in December.